VerKnowSys/sofin/README.md

 ## Pitfalls/ Limitations:
 * Support for root software will be continuously dropped from support, because it's a bad habit.
 * Sofin assumes that /Software is owned by single non-root user.
 * Sofin assumes that /User is user data directory.
 On OSX, if you don't have /User directory, you might want to do `sudo ln -s ~ /User`.
-It will be also required under vanilla versions of FreeBSD.
+It will be also required under vanilla versions of HardenedBSD.
 Under ServeD-OS each worker user is located under /User by default.

 ## Installation info (platform specific):

-### FreeBSD specific:
+### HardenedBSD specific (no git available in vanilla):
-  - Install base 64bit system - I used 64bit FreeBSD 10.X bootonly iso here.
+  - Install base 64bit system - I used 64bit HardenedBSD 10.X bootonly iso here.
   - Fetch latest package from [this site](http://dmilith.verknowsys.com/Public/Sofin-releases/), unpack and run `bin/install` as root.
+  - Type `s get Zsh`, then when it finishes, do: `grep 'Software/Zsh' /etc/shells || sudo echo '/Software/Zsh/exports/zsh' >> /etc/shells; sudo chsh -s /Software/Zsh/exports/zsh ${USER}` to change your shell, to one that is supported by default by Sofin.
-  - Start using sofin as regular user.
+  - Start using Sofin as regular user.

 ### Darwin/ Mac OS X specific:
-  - Install Mac OS X 10.9, 10.10 or 10.11 (currently supported)
+  - Install Mac OS X 10.9, 10.10 or 10.11 (one currently supported)
-  - Fetch latest package from [this site](http://dmilith.verknowsys.com/Public/Sofin-releases/), unpack and run `bin/install` as root.
+  - Disable write lock to /usr/bin by disabling [SIP](http://osxdaily.com/2015/10/05/disable-rootless-system-integrity-protection-mac-os-x/) (applies only for 10.11 - 'El Capitan' and derivatives)
+  - Type `git clone https://verknowsys@bitbucket.org/verknowsys/sofin.git && cd sofin && sudo bin/install` in your terminal, and you're ready to go.
+  - Type `s get Zsh`, then when it finishes, do: `grep 'Software/Zsh' /etc/shells || sudo echo '/Software/Zsh/exports/zsh' >> /etc/shells; sudo chsh -s /Software/Zsh/exports/zsh ${USER}` to change your shell, to one that is supported by default by Sofin.
-  - Start using sofin as regular user.
+    - Start using Sofin as regular user.

 ## Conflicts/ Problems/ Known issues: